Euro S50 Single Vanos

 Note: Axial fit cannot be properly assessed until splined shaft cover is fully tightened.

 Note: Radial play, side to side movement, is normal and necessary.
-This should not be confused with axial play, in/out movement.

 Bearing loosening adjustment.